TRINITY COLLEGE ENDOWMENT

 overall market value as of June 30, 2013

 What are the investment goals for the endowment?

-The primary investment objective is to provide an average total return over the long term equal to inflation (CPI) plus the College’s spending rate.
+The primary investment objective is to provide an average total return over the long term equal to 10 percent above inflation (CPI) plus the College’s spending rate.
 The goal is to provide a reliable source of support for the operating budget while preserving the purchasing power of the endowment for future generations.

 How are endowment gifts invested?